gaboesquivel/gaboesquivel.com/content/bio.md

 ---
-description: A brief summary of my professional life.
+description: Summary of my professional life.
 title: You Only Live Once
 cover: /img/bio/gaboesquivel-eosio.jpg
 type: about